dsparta/my_backup_script/README.md

 # my_backup_script
-this repo helps for backing up for particular path
+this repo helps for backing up of particular path